Faux Soir: The operation

 The most tricky part was to ensure the circulation.
-One of the reasons that Le Soir was chosen was the fact that the paper was distributed in the afternoon at about 4 pm.
+One of the reasons that Le Soir was chosen was that the paper was distributed in the afternoon at about 4 pm.
 Often, employees and workmen would have left work and be lining up outside the kiosks at the moment when the Le Soir was delivered; this situation was ideal for making quick sales of Faux Soir.
 The FI's knowledge of distribution times permitted it to drop the 100 copies at about the right time.
 To allow all the copies to be sold, various plans were made for delaying the distribution of the real Le Soir.
 The British were asked to fly over Brussels on the afternoon of the 9th, which would trigger an air raid warning and delay the printing of Le Soir.
 This would have the additional effect of emphasising the support that the FI received from the British.
 However, the British did not reply to the request.
 This led to a plan for sabotaging Le Soir's delivery vans.

 By 27 October, the ingredients of the false publication had been assembled: the title flan, the articles, the photos, even the cartoon, announcements and the obituaries, which were all written by enthusiastic participants.
 On the weekend of 30 October to 1 November, the paper was put together in Wellens' workshop.
 Wellens' linotypist, Julien Oorlinckx, worked throughout the weekend.
-The following week, the van sabotages were organised: at 3:30 pm, a few young partisans would throw incendiary devices into the vans parked in front of the Le Soir buildings.
+The following week, the van sabotages were organised: at 3:30pm, a few young partisans would throw incendiary devices into the vans parked in front of the Le Soir buildings.
 Théo Mullier would arrange to confuse the firefighting, and these measures together would delay the distribution of Le Soir enough for the operation.
 On 6 and 7 November the paper was printed by Wellens' machinery.
 The copies were carefully cropped to remove indentations which could act as a fingerprint to trace the copies back to their machine of origin.
 The printing went on through the night of Sunday, and finished at about 3 am on Monday 8 November.